s-kust/PortfolioPositionsReports/README.md

 How it works:
 1. Load a list of tickers from Google Spreadsheet.
-2. For each ticker, get the data from Yahoo Finance and generate a report with charts.
+2. For each ticker, import the daily prices data from Yahoo!
+Finance.
-3. For each ticker or long-short spread, generate a report with charts and send it to the specified email address in a separate letter.
+3. For each ticker or long-short spread, generate a report with charts and send it to the specified email address.

 You can run the script in the cloud regularly at suitable intervals.
 For example, on business days in the morning and again 15 minutes before the end of the trading time.